TomaszMDomagala/Content_catalog/README.md

-# Content_catalog
+# Media database, where you can add your favourite media and rate it
+Backend is a REST api writen in django python.

-Back-end made in python, front-end in react
+Frontend is made in React.